ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 **Dependency Inversion Principle implemented in current design**

-==//Following code supports the Dependency Inversion Principle.
+==Following code supports the Dependency Inversion Principle.
 In this new design a new IWorker Interface has been added.
-Now the Manager class doesn't //require  changes when SuperWorkers are added since the work has been delegated to the  SuperWorker class.It also reduces risk since no other parts of the //system need to be tested. public interface IWorker
+Now the Manager class doesn't require  changes when SuperWorkers are added since the work has been delegated to the  SuperWorker class.It also reduces risk since no other parts of the system need to be tested. public interface IWorker
 {
     public void Work();